The Student Career Roadmap for international students

 Continuing Education Center Saar

-Saarland University organizes courses and workshops that can help you improve your written and spoken language skills or develop intercultural, social and other core competences.
-Take a look at what's on offer – and don't forget to register before the deadline.
-Unless otherwise stated, these courses and workshops are free for Saarland University students.
+Saarland University organizes courses and workshops, which help you to improve your written and spoken language skills as well as to develop your intercultural, social and other core competences.

 International Study Centre Saar (ISZ-Saar)